 The new rooftop garden on the Rouses Market in downtown New Orleans doesn’t look like your typical herb garden; but this isn’t your typical grocery store.
 Parsley, basil and cilantro are among the herbs the company is growing to package and sell on the building’s ground floor.
+Other businesses looking to transform their rooftop into a useable space may want to consider a commercial roof installation wherein rubber roofing is put in to act as a supporting surface to build something on, be it a garden, bar, or whatever else.

 The vertical aeroponic Tower Garden™ uses water rather than soil, and allows you to grow up instead of out.
 It was developed by a former Disney greenhouse manager, and is used at Disney, the Chicago O’Hare Airport Eco-Farm and on the Manhattan rooftop of Bell Book & Candle restaurant.
 “This is very cutting edge for urban farming,” says Rouse.
 His company has aptly named the farm Roots on the Rooftop.

 Chef Louis “Jack” Treuting, Rouses Culinary Director, first saw Roots on the Rooftop as a way to provide fresh herbs for the food Rouses chefs prepare, but quickly saw potential to expand the program to include retail.
 “I knew if our chefs wanted it, so would our customers.”
 Treuting worked with New Orleans-based A.M.P.S. (www.ampsnola.com) on the Rouses system.
 “Aeroponics makes sense for the space,” said Treuting.
 “It is lighter than soil-based operations, and the towers recycle water and liquid nutrients through their own reservoirs, so they’re sustainable.”
+Should they ever wish to increase this project’s sustainability even more, they could have look at a wood alternative similar to Futurewood Composite Timber for decking or fences as the project hopefully expands.

 While this is Rouses Markets first foray into urban gardening, the company’s roots are planted in the local produce business.
 Anthony J. Rouse grew up working for his father’s produce shipping company, City Produce, before opening his first grocery store in 1960.
 “My grandfather was a farmer at heart,” says Rouse.
 “He would have loved everything about this.”